-- Self-efficacy: The learner exhibits their music and art works and sports work responsibly for appreciation. - Citizenship: The learner gets to appreciate Kenyan music as they listen to and analyse Kenyan folk songs. - Learning to learn: The learner takes initiative to understand how art, music and sports work. - Digital Literacy: The learner appreciates different works of art displayed through multimedia.
+- Citizenship: The learner gets to appreciate Kenyan music as they listen to and analyse Kenyan National Anthem and folk songs. - Learning to learn: The learner gets to interact with different type of Creative Arts works gaining new knowledge. - Digital Literacy: The learner appreciates different works of art displayed through multimedia.

-- Unity: The learner collaborates with others when analysing in groups the execution of sports skills. - Respect: The learner appreciates others while analysing the execution of sports skills in groups. - Integrity: The learner observes sportsmanship during mini games. - Patriotism: The learner develops the love for Kenya as they discuss aspects of the Kenya National Anthem.
+- Unity: The learner collaborates with others when analysing in groups the execution of sports skills. - Respect: The learner appreciates others while analysing Creative Arts works in groups. - Integrity: The learner observes sportsmanship during mini games. - Patriotism: The learner develops the love for Kenya as they discuss aspects of the Kenya National Anthem.

-- Health and safety: The learner participate in sports activities for enjoyment and fun. - Social cohesion: The learner analyses in groups the execution of sports skills in inter class/inter school championships. - Analytical and creative thinking: The learner analyses music and sports events, critique art works. - Cultural awareness: The learner analyses folk songs and indigenous art from different parts of the world
+- Health and safety: The learner participates in sports activities for enjoyment and fun. - Social cohesion: The learner analyses in groups the execution of sports skills in inter class/inter school championships. - Analytical and creative thinking: The learner analyses music and sports events and critiques art works. - Cultural awareness: The learner analyses folk songs from different parts of the Kenya.

-- Social studies: The learner integrates with others while undertaking various tasks in groups - English: The learner enhances listening and speaking skills in English while discussing the music listened to.
+- Social Studies: The learner integrates with others while undertaking various tasks in groups - English: The learner enhances their listening and speaking skills in English while discussing the music listened to.